Full-time Students: Program Withdrawals

 - Log in to your STU-VIEW account, select Registration Services, and then follow the links to withdraw from your program.
 It is recommended to go back and check to ensure the withdrawal was saved properly.

 - Write a letter stating your intention to withdraw, including your student ID number and the program code.
-This withdrawal request must be sent from the students George brown college email to email@example.com
+This withdrawal request must be sent from the students George brown college send an inquiry to the Registration Department.

 Please note: Not attending classes or simply notifying the professor of your intention to withdraw is not an acceptable notification for program withdrawal.
 Failure to officially withdraw will result in "DNA" (Did Not Attend) or "F" grades on your final transcript.